How do you transition from beginner to intermediate yoga?

 • Prop utilization: Use blocks, straps, and yoga bolsters to achieve proper alignment while building toward full expressions safely

-Browse our selection of thoughtfully crafted collection of sustainable yoga essentials—designed for mindful movement and made with respect for the planet.
+Browse our full collection of sustainable yoga essentials, thoughtfully designed for mindful movement and crafted with respect for both the practitioner and the planet.

 Related Articles